 I would try to help, but alas, I’m on the other side of the world, in Australia, and have my hands full battling spiders and sharks.
 I also don’t have the power to take away all the guns.
 Would that I could… For now, I’ll pick up the pen and hopefully my words can do some good.

 Let’s get the gun control elephant out of the way so I can talk about games, which unlike guns, is an area I know a lot about.
 Regardless of whether you’re a scared student; a concerned parent; Matt Bevin or even the mighty Trumposaurus Mex; the only acceptable thing to say after a tragedy like this should be, “what can we do to make sure this never happens again?”.
 At least, that’s what you’d think, right?

 So what needs to happen?
 Get rid of the weapons, or at least the automatic ones.
-Civilians don’t need automatic weapons.
+Civilians don’t need guns, let alone automatic ones.
 There is no just cause to keep them and there is no debate to be had.
 It really is that simple.
 That’s it, get rid of them… and no, more guns is never the answer.
 Teachers are not soldiers and we don’t want weaponised drones in schools.
 Do you want Skynet?
 This is how you get Skynet.

 Unfortunately, the standard response is not one of “gimme your guns”.
 Instead we get platitudes, thoughts, and prayers, all of which can get fucked as far as I’m concerned.
 We’d have better luck waiting for Dumbledore to return from the dead and sort out the mass shootings for us.

 According to Matt, it’s not a gun problem, it’s a culture problem… and I’d be a lot more open to listen to this argument, were Matt not the poster child for the National Rifle Association.
 Like many politicians in the US, Matt is funded by the NRA and this tweet is a great example.